raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Unacknowledged request messages can be more efficient on the network, because they don't generate a stream of corresponding reply messages.
-Using unacknowledged request messages can also simplify software in some cases, by removing need for the software to maintain state while it waits to receive replies it doesn't care about.
+Using unacknowledged request messages can also simplify software in some cases, by removing need for an initiator to maintain state while it waits to receive replies it doesn't care about.
-When the specification for a particular TLV states that, when used as the Primary (i.e., first) TLV in a request message, that request message is to be unacknowledged, the MESSAGE ID field MUST be set to zero and the receiver MUST NOT generate any response message
+When the specification for a particular TLV states that, when used as a Primary TLV (i.e., first) in a request message, that request message is to be unacknowledged, the MESSAGE ID field MUST be set to zero and the receiver MUST NOT generate any response message